Lilihierax/sourcemod-nt-fovchanger/README.md

 * Issues and glitches caused by this modification can be reported as a GitHub issue or alternatively on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors
-* Plugin and patcher development by Rain
+* Plugin development by Rain
+* Patcher development by Rain, Lilihierax
 * Original research and proof of concept plugin by Lilihierax
 * Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo
 * Additional thanks to Dennogin and Milk for playtesting